-- Medicines, such as certain seizure drugs, antidepressants, cancer drugs, opiates (less often), and heart, diabetes, and blood pressure drugs
+- Medicines, such as certain seizure medicines, antidepressants, cancer medicines, opiates (less often), and heart, diabetes, and blood pressure medicines

 - Disorders of the brain, such as injury, infections, and stroke

 Rare causes include:

 - Rare diseases of the hypothalamus or pituitary

 - Leukemia and cancer of the small intestine, pancreas, and brain

 - Mental disorders